foretspaisibles/cl-kaputt/README.md

   backtrace when errors occur.

-- *Kaputt* is extensible, it is possible to add problem-specific assertions to make tests more informative.
+- *Kaputt* is extensible, it is possible to add problem-specific assertions to make test code more informative.

 - *Kaputt* fits well interactive development.